Select Page

 Which technology vendors work with which MLSs?

 There are about a dozen core MLS software platform technology vendors in North America.
-These companies get their technology certified by RESO on a regular basis, and you can see those certifications here.
+These companies get their technology certified by RESO on a regular basis, and those certifications are visible on the RESO Certification Map and in RESO Analytics.
 MLSs also work with many other accessory technology vendors and provide those services to their members.

 What does it mean for an MLS to be certified by RESO?

 Being certified by RESO means an MLS’s technology systems can talk to other technology systems in a standardized manner.
-RESO certified systems are interoperable: they speak a universal language, the language of standards.
-Like Wi-Fi or Bluetooth, a standard language means many technology companies can build new products that will work together.
-This makes life for brokers, agents, consumers and technology companies much easier, and it accelerates new technology innovation.
+RESO-certified systems are interoperable, meaning they speak a universal language of standards.
+Just as with Wi-Fi or Bluetooth, a standard language means many technology companies can build new products that will work together, making life for brokers, agents, consumers and technology companies much easier and accelerating new technology innovation.

 Is my MLS RESO certified?

-What are cooperation, compensation, and compliance in the MLS?
+What are cooperation and compliance within the MLS?

-Cooperation means sharing listings and abiding by the rules to cooperatively list, show, negotiate, and sell listings with competitors.
-Compensation means an offer of money from the listing agent or seller to other MLS participants if they can bring a buyer to purchase that particular listing.
+Cooperation means sharing listings and abiding by the rules to cooperatively list, show, negotiate and sell listings with competitors.
 Compliance is the enforcement of MLS rules by MLS staff to ensure an orderly and fair marketplace.

 Subscribe To Our Blog!